ChengHsiangLu/Final-Project/README.md

 ### Known issues

 I cannot use ```rld <- rlog(dds, blind=FALSE)``` because my samples are too large to use this code.
 It ran overnight and still got nothing.
+With samples less than 30 would be better to try this code.

-I could reduce my data into smaller dataset, so all my plot could look better and relatively easy to analysize.
+I should reduce my data into smaller dataset, so all my plot could look better and relatively easy to analysize.

 After changing ensembl\_id into gene\_names for my "up" and "down" files, I still don't know how to change dds dataset's names.